 7 p.m.
 5k and 10k Run

-Register now for the second annual Blue Line Twilight Run 5K and 10K, which will be held in person on Saturday, May 1, 7 p.m., at Rotary Park, adjacent to the Central Ohio Technical College (COTC) Newark campus.
-The event will kick-off at 6 p.m. with a free half-mile Kids Fun Run for youth 10 and younger.
+Register now for the third annual Blue Line Twilight Run 5K and 10K, which will be held in person on Saturday, May 14, 7 p.m., at the John L. and Christine Warner Center on the COTC Newark campus.

 $35 per participant: non law enforcement personnel